wp-plugins/login-logout/readme.txt

 == Installation ==

 1. Install and activate the plugin on the Plugins page
-2. Add "Login Logout" widget to your sidebar and customize it
+2. Add "Login-Logout" widget to your sidebar and customize it